kljr/SpringboardVM/README.md

 - alias codecept=/Path/to/druvmoser/acceptance-tests/vendor/bin/codecept
 - alias selchr='java -jar /Path/to/selenium-server-standalone-2.53.1.jar -Dwebdriver.chrome.driver="/usr/local/bin/chromedriver"'

 ##Drush global install

-You could install Drush globally with Composer, but that is likely to lead to conflicts if you have other global dependencies.
+You could install Drush globally with Composer (`composer require global drush/drush`), but that is likely to lead to conflicts if you have other global projects with dependencies.

-Use [cgr](https://github.com/consolidation/cgr) or take the steps below:
+Instead use [cgr](https://github.com/consolidation/cgr) to manage all your global packages, or take the steps below:

     php -r "readfile('https://s3.amazonaws.com/files.drush.org/drush.phar');" > drush
     php drush core-status